MatinDehghanian/limiter/README.md

 ## Telegram Bot Commands

-V2IpLimit can be controlled via a Telegram bot.
+Limiter can be controlled via a Telegram bot.
 Here are the available commands:

 - `/start`: Start the bot.
 - `/create_config`: Configure panel information (username, password, etc.).